Private information on the Law Enforcement Information Network (LEIN)

 Because the court system frequently mistreats defendants, it takes a fearless defense lawyer to stand up to prosecutors and judges who have lost sight of the Constitution’s protections.
 Retained and court-appointed lawyers who fail to stand up and fight to protect their clients’ rights contribute to the denial of due process.
 If the defense attorney is unwilling or unable to fight for their client, no one else will do it.

-You want a lawyer that is more than just willing to put up a fight to protect his client; you want an attorney that insists on doing everything possible to win.
+You want a lawyer who is more than willing to fight to protect his client and insists on doing everything possible to win.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C., has a well-earned reputation for providing the highest caliber legal defense.
 Our attorneys will leave no stone unturned in our effort to protect and defend clients charged with misdemeanor and felony offenses in Michigan, including illegal access to LEIN.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.